 Pros and Cons

 - Pros: Asphalt comes in a variety of colors, is widely available, easy to install, and is one of the least expensive materials.

-- Edge Grain: This is the highest quality wood shingle cut perpendicular to the tree rings giving it more durability and strength.
+- Edge Grain: This is the highest quality wood shingle roofing material that is cut perpendicular to the tree rings giving it more durability and strength.